nik8839/GFG_PROJECT/README.md

 we tried running pretrained trained on twitter social_media dataset under strng_text_classification folder and finally merging all results for final prediction. so we have two folders one for distillbert_model that has a virtual assistance support for mental health . and other only classification and comparing accuracy.

+Secondly another solution is  annotation using Roboflow and 3 classifiers(epiglottis,epiglottis larynx and larynx) have been used.
+After that a custom  real time object detection model has been built by training it using yolov5 model